ceddlyburge/elm-league-tables-from-google-sheets/README.md

 You can see some results on the [Green Metrics Tool webiste](https://metrics.green-coding.berlin/stats.html?id=ad7de4a7-9a63-4970-ac00-3bea04843d1b)

-The usage_scenario.yml has a very similar format to the usage_scenario.yml, so you can run `docker compose up --build --abort-on-container-exit --exit-code-from cypress` to debug locally.
+The usage_scenario.yml is a very similar format to the docker_compose.yml, so you can run `docker compose up --build --abort-on-container-exit --exit-code-from cypress` to debug locally.

 Submitting runs is currently a manual process, and can be done using the [Certify New Software form](https://metrics.green-coding.berlin/request.html).